jeff-adkisson/swe-3313-fall-2023/project/README.md

 treat his subjects only in outline, but that every word tell.
 ```

+Get everything written and let it sit for a day.
+Next, re-read it slowly. *Edit your work.* Good writing takes more than one pass.
+You are looking for issues such as problems with internal consistency, clumsy or confusing material, errors of omission or inclusion, missing data, and poor organization.
+Often after I re-read my material I move material around to flow more logically.
+Do not hesitate to delete poor material and edit it for brevity.
+[Stephen King calls this "killing your darlings" in On Writing.](https://www.susangabriel.com/writers-and-writing/stephen-king-on-writing)

+**The best engineers are great communicators.
+Strive to be a great communicator.**

 ### Use Case Diagram

-You will produce a use case diagram and link it to your submission.
+You will produce one use case diagram and link it to your submission.
 The diagram will be a professional-grade graphic in your Github repo that shows the epics in your project.
 Do not make the use case diagram into a process flow.

 Show all actors, such as users, administrators, banks, etc. and their relationship(s) to the use case bubbles.